thebignet/blog/source/_posts/2014-05-25-giving-your-first-talk.markdown

 I didn't resolve this during the presentation in order to get things going.
 I now commited those dependencies to my repo in order to avoid that and have a working copy right after clone.
 This can lead to a divergence between the bower.json and the actual dependencies on the repository, but I guess it's a lesser evil.

 I really have to hand it to Zach Holman for his great advice on [speaking.io](http://speaking.io).
 It really helped me concentrate on what's important for a talk and what's not.

+Anyway, here's the talk, it's in French, though.